UPC/ravada/CONTRIBUTING.md

 At this point, you're ready to make your changes!
 Feel free to ask for help;
 everyone is a beginner at first :smile_cat:

-Follow this guide for running [http://ravada.readthedocs.io/en/latest/devel-docs/run.html](Ravada in development mode).
+Follow this guide about running [Ravada in development mode](http://ravada.readthedocs.io/en/latest/devel-docs/run.html).

 ### 6. Make a Pull Request